Jessie Elizabeth (Miner) Schultz was born on Jan. 25, 1915 in Washington, Washington County, PA, the daughter of Harry O. and Armena (Cain) Miner.

 Grief enveloped the family when son Wray died at only two-and-a-half months of age.

-After a divorce, he married Elaine.
-He was employed as district marketing manager in Washington for Curtis Industries Inc. of Eastlake, OH.
+Jack earned a living as district marketing manager in Washington for Curtis Industries Inc. of Eastlake, OH.

 In 1984, Jack and Elaine graciously hosted a dinner at their home after a family heritage trip with relatives to Hundred, WV to see the old log house where his grandparents, Harry Orlan and Armena Vianch (Cain) Miner were married in 1900.

-Daughter Cathy Schultz was joined in wedlock with Donald Duchess.
+Daughter Cathy Ann Schultz was joined in wedlock with Donald Duchess.
 She is the mother of Victoria Lynne Kosharsky, Valerie Renae McClain, Veronica Lea "Vee" and Vanessa Martha.
 Cathy lives in Canonsburg and works as a certified nurses aide at McMurray Hills Manor Nursing Home.
-Her daughter Valerie is married to Terrell McClain.

-Son Jack D. Schultz II was married to Sharon.
-He is the father of Jack D. Schultz III.
+Son Jack David Schultz II was married to Sharon.
+He is the father of Jack David Schultz III.
 Jack relocated to Washington State.
 Circa 2004, he was employed as a senior inspector in construction management with the Metro Transit Division of King County Metro.
+In 2022, their home was in Bellevue, WA.

 ~ Daughter Karen Schultz ~

-She studied at Penn Commercial and Clayton State University.
+She attended Washington High School with her cousin Kenneth Richard Miner.
+Later, she studied at Penn Commercial and Clayton State University.

 In the early 2000s, she was employed at South Fulton Medical in College Park, GA.
 She also has resided in Fort Worth, TX.

-Today she is wedded to Albert Carder.
+Today she is wedded to Albert Carder ( ? -living).
 They have resided in Tulsa.

-Daughter Amber Leigh Eustis is married to (?)
-Darby.
+Daughter Amber Leigh Eustis ( ? -living) is married to (?)
+Darby ( ? -living).
 They live in Cumming, GA.